koakh/SupaBaseSelfHostStackPlayWithAuthProviders/supabase_gotrue_dev_env/NOTES.md

 when nextjs builds bundle it hard code this in bundle on build step, and this and env variable in `.env.production` is what makes it works

-read comments in `.env.production` etc to work better we rename `.env.local` to `.env.dev`, else build steps read both at build time
+read comments in `.env.production` etc to work better we rename `.env.local` to `.env.development`, else build steps read both at build time

 ```shell
 # build image